ASCAP respond to claims they have "zero funds" left to pay artists

 Read More: “It will likely be a financial disaster”: how coronavirus could impact the music scene (and your festival plans) this summer

 On Friday (April 2), the company’s chairman Paul Williams issued a statement in which he warned of “disruption” to the rollout of payments.
-He explained that ASCAP “had to carefully review [their] cash forecasts and plan for more disruption to our revenue collections and member distributions.”
+He explained that ASCAP “had to carefully review [their] cash forecasts and plan for more disruption to [their] revenue collections and member distributions.”

 CEO Elizabeth Matthews shared a follow-up statement yesterday (April 5), which was subsequently shared by podcast producer and The Dream host Jane Marie on Twitter.
 “So ASCAP just sent out an email basically claiming it has zero dollars in the bank to distribute to artists for the foreseeable future,” she captioned a segment of the email.